Nitro-Language-Processing/Nitro-Language-Processing-Task-experiments/README.md

 - stringkernels transformation as feature extraction with any classifier over - Lucian - ?
 - linguistical features as feature extraction with any classifier over - unassigned - ?
 - Automated Concatenation of Embeddings for Structured Prediction - https://arxiv.org/pdf/2010.05006.pdf - tonio - ?
+- Other BERT-like transformers other than the one from Stefan Dumitrescu's paper - unassigned - ?
+- Logistic regression/Perceptron/SVM classifier with context information (let's say 2 tokens to the left, 2 tokens to the right and extract features) - unassigned - ?
+- conditional random field (CRF), it is one of the most well known models applied for this NER task (please refer to one of these: https://sklearn-crfsuite.readthedocs.io/en/latest/, https://python-crfsuite.readthedocs.io/en/latest/ ) - unassigned - ?
+- SEQ2SEQ model with a LSTM on top - unassigned - ?
+- AutoEncoder for feature extraction in the latent space with a classifier on top - unassigned - ?
+- Perceiver based architecture with a word embedding in order to extract the byte arrays- unassigned - ?

 *NOTE: for the experiments that mention 'any classifier over' please specify the used classifier*